Come Ye Blessed...

 Church Post Code LE13 1AJ

 There were two Vale of Belvoir Angel stones recorded here in the Heathcote study.
 One of these is the earliest dated surviving stones.
-The church grounds here are of great interest; with the church itself being one of the finest in Leicestershire.
+The church grounds here are of great interest; with the church itself being the largest, and one of the finest in Leicestershire.

 I will start with the oldest first, with the gravestone to Felmonger Arnold Hytch dating from the late 17tyh century.
 Hytch himself passed away in 1681 but other family members are also marked here, with one passing away in 1696.so possibly this stone dates from the latter?